|

 As subscribers to my monthly newsletter Mil Mania are already well aware a significant part of my "artistic insanity" involves experiences with the various "non-human" members of my family, past and present.
 With that in mind I thought it about time I gave these very special individuals (of many species) a page of their own.

-yes, it was really sent to him!)
-Read my Autumn 2007 Rat-a-Tat Chat article
+Rats Read my Autumn 2007 Rat-a-Tat Chat article

-here!!!
+here.
 As many reading this also know, my husband and I became pet rat

 owners quite by accident a couple years back when we stopped at our local post

-And... you can watch Noah in
+In this short video, you can watch Noah in

 action -- I told you he's a character... (the above is in .wmv/Windows format...here